 The judge’s decision is final and no correspondence will be entered into.

-Details of finalists for each Medal and Award category will be published on the Commission’s website later on in the year.
+Details of finalists for each Medal and Award category will be published on the Commission’s website later in the year.